Michigan Wolverines: Women's volleyball

 The women's volleyball program at the University of Michigan began in 1973.
 Mark Rosen has been the head coach since 1999 and has led the team to the NCAA Tournament in 18 of his 22 years as head coach, as well as took the program to its first-ever national semifinal in the NCAA Tournament in 2012.

 Women's water polo

 Women's water polo became a varsity sport at the University of Michigan in 2001.
 In its first nine years, the program has placed first in the conference nine times, won eight NCAA division titles and four NCAA eastern titles, and appeared four times in the NCAA national tournament.
 The Wolverines finished in the Top 5 at the national tournament in 2002 and 2009.

 In the spring of 2014, the Athletic Department hired Dr. Marcelo Leonardi as their new head coach.
-Dr. Marcelo Leonardi is in his first season as head coach for the Michigan women's water polo team.
-Leonardi took over the Michigan women's water polo program after spending the past five seasons as the women's water polo coach at California State University in Northridge.
-He also serves as the national technical director for the women's Olympic Development Program (ODP) associated with the organization since 2013.
-Caitlin Haskell, the assistant coach, played varsity water polo at University of California, Irvine.
 The Wolverines enter their 15th season in 2015.
 Former Olympic Gold Medalist Betsey Armstrong was hired as the assistant coach in 2012.